 In 2015, the capacity of the area’s rental industry once again increased.
 Previously the capacity of the rental industry increased by 23 percent between 2004 and 2010.
 The building boom during this time not only increased the capacity of the area, but also raised the quality on oceanfront construction, which has increased oceanfront property values.

-Additionally, residential construction increased between 2012-2017, and continues to grow as many choose Myrtle Beach when relocating.
-The U.S. Census Bureau noted that the population in Horry County has grown 47% since 2000.
+Additionally, residential construction increased between 2012-2018, and continues to grow as many choose Myrtle Beach when relocating.
+The U.S. Census Bureau noted that the population in Horry County has averaged an annual growth rate of 2.8% since 2007, making it one of the fastest growing areas in the country.

 Back to Who Benefits From Tourism?